Brant Florist Loves Spring Flowers

 What a classic spring flower.
 The tulip is a perennial herbaceous and there are over 3,000 types.
 Tulips are usually large, showy and brightly coloured.
 They come in a variety of colours such as, red, pink, yellow and white.
 Some tips for gardening include planting the bulbs in the fall before the round freezes.

 The daisy, brining so much joy to everyone with it’s simple yet beautiful shape and colours.
 The flower is a herbaceous perennial with short creeping rhizomes and rosettes of small rounded or spoon-shaped leaves.
 The leaves are 3/4-2 inches, growing long and flat to the ground.
 And coming in colours such as red, orange, yellow, purple, pink and white.
-The daisy also comes in man varieties but the most common are, Gloriosa Daisy, Marguerite Daisy, Shasta Daisy, Gerbera Daisy and the Purple Coneflower.
+The daisy also comes in many varieties but the most common are, Gloriosa Daisy, Marguerite Daisy, Shasta Daisy, Gerbera Daisy and the Purple Coneflower.
+Learn more about 23 common types of daisies.

 The Lilac is a small tree ranging in size from 2-10 meters tall with stems up to 20-30cm in diameter.
 And the lilac comes in shades of purple, white, pale yellow, pink and sometimes burgundy.
 The lilac also has a wonderful fragrance that can fill the room making it clear you have a bouquet of them somewhere.
 They are a great indicator that the season is changing and are truly lovely to look at.